Fin and flipper locomotion: Terrestrial locomotion of fish

 Terrestrial locomotion poses new obstacles such as gravity and new media, including sand, mudd, twigs, logs, debris, grass and many more.
 Fins and flippers are aquatically adapted appendages and typically aren't very useful in such an environment.
 It could be hypothesized that fish would try to "swim" on land, but studies have shown that some fish evolved to cope with the terrestrial environment.
 Mudskippers, for example demonstrate a 'crutching' gait which enables them to 'walk' over muddy surfaces as well as dig burrows to hide in.
 Mudskippers are also able to jump up to 3 cm distances.
 This behavior is described as starting with a J-curvature of the body at about 2/3 of its body length (with its tail wrapped towards the head), followed by a straightening of their body which propulses them like a projectile through the air.
-This behavior enables them to cope with the new environment and opens their habitat to new food sources as well as new predators.

 Terrestrial locomotion of marine reptiles

 Reptiles, such as sea turtles spend most of their lives in the ocean.
 However, their life cycle requires the females to come on shore and lay their nests on the beach.
 Consequently, the hatchlings emerge from the sand and have to run toward the water.
 Depending on their species, sea turtles are described to have either a symmetrical gait (diagonally opposite limbs are moving together) or an asymmetrical gait (Contra-lateral limbs move together).
-For example, loggerhead sea turtle hatchlings are commonly seen exhibiting symmetrical gait on sand, whereas, leatherback sea turtles employ the asymmetrical gait while on land.
-Notably, leatherbacks employ their front (pelvic) flippers more during forward terrestrial locomotion.
-Sea turtles can be seen nesting on subtropical and tropical beaches all around the world and exhibit such behavior such as arribada (Collective animal behavior).
-This is a phenomenon seen in Kemp's ridley turtles which emerge all at once in one night only onto the beach to lay their nests.